jecisc/Bazard/RPG.package/RPGModel.class/README.md

-I am something that can be display on a window.
+I am a composition of components that represent a model to display on a screen.